scothew/s3management/lab3/README.md

-# Lab 3 - Storage Classes and Lifecycle Management
+# Lab 3 - Amazon S3 Analytics and Metrics

-## Introduction
-This lab will take you through the process of viewing and setting storage classes on an object and setting up lifecycle policies.

-# Amazon S3 Analytics - Storage Class Analysis

 ## Introduction
 This lab demonstrates the use of Amazon S3 analytics storage class analysis feature for making decisions on data life cycle management policies.